0xcert/framework/docs/guide/atomic-orders.md

 All participants in the order must unlock the transferred assets and allow the `Gateway` to manage them.
 Make sure this step is done by every party that performs a transfer within order operations.
 In the example below, we authorize the `Gateway` to transfer the asset with ID `100` to another address and give it the ability to create assets.

-The [API](/api/core.html#asset-proof) section contains information about how to authorize the order gateway for all the assets simultaneously, to avoid repeating approval for each individual asset (this is especially useful in the case of a decentralized exchange).
+The [API](/api/core.html#asset-proof) section contains information about how to authorize the gateway for all the assets simultaneously, to avoid repeating approval for each individual asset (this is especially useful in the case of a decentralized exchange).

 ```ts
 // approve account for transfering asset